K-S-A/message-wall/README.md

 - Posts on homepage sorted by the date added (DESC), comments sorted in ASC order.

-- Tree-like structure implemented using 'closure_tree' gem.
+- Tree-like structure implemented using `'closure_tree'` gem.

-- Infinite scrolling implemented via 'will_paginate' gem and ajax requests.
+- Infinite scrolling implemented via `'will_paginate'` gem and ajax requests.

-- To seed database with faked data used 'faker', 'factory_girl' gems.
+- To seed database with faked data used `'faker'`, `'factory_girl'` gems.
 To populate DB run:

         `rake db:seed`